hashbanger/hashbanger/README.md

 **SOFTWARE ENGINEER | DATA SCIENCE**
 *[To The New](https://www.tothenew.com/) December 2020 - Present*
+I have been working as a full-time employee at To The New since after the completion of my training program.
+Since then I have mostly worked on projects from computer vision, time-series analysis and data driven predictive modeling.
+I work as a programmer in the projects using tech stack like Python, SQL, AWS, No-Sql Databases, etc.

 **TRAINEE | DATA SCIENCE**
 *[To The New](https://www.tothenew.com/) February 2020 - December 2020*